99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Alternative Primary Key (hash / hash+range)
 Can be created after table creation
 Contains a selection of attributes from the base table, but they are organized by a primary key that is different from that of the table.
+Queries or scans on this index consume capacity units from the index, not from the base table.
+Supports EVENTUAL CONSISTENCY only
 <img width="400" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/01541488-4980-4905-8c41-e73febf490a8">

 Optimistic Locking: